keithbuhler/keithbuhler.github.io/phd-how-to.md

 The plan right now is to write one page per day, every day, 7 days a week, until draft 1 is done.
 "Done" df = 6 chapters, 40 pages each, 12,000 words each, for 72,000 words total and about 280 pages.

-One good structure idea --
+One good structure idea:

-+ 4-6 chapters
+* 4-6 chapters
 + 30-50 pages each
 + 120-300 pages total.
 + 8,000 - 12,000 words or so per chapter